Donors

 In order to protect the integrity of donated funds and to minimize administrative costs, gifts are normally accepted according to these principles:

-• The amount of a conditional donation must be appropriate to the purpose and should include provision for administrative costs (such as peer assessment, publicity and presentation costs) in addition to the cost of the award or grant.
+• The amount of a conditional donation must be appropriate to the purpose and should include provision for administrative costs (such as peer assessment, publicity and presentation costs) in addition to the amount of the award or grant.

 • Ordinarily, costs incurred by the Canada Council in administering donated funds will be charged against the income of such funds.